moay/afterglow/README.md

 As this is not even the first beta release, there will be some limitations.
 We currently are aware of these issues:

 - IE support is not ready yet.
 It will work on Edge, IE11 and IE10 but the skin needs to be adopted to work well in IE9.
 IE8 ~~seems not to be working at all yet~~ will not be supported.
-Read more [here](http://community.afterglowplayer.com/discussion/5/support-for-ie8).
+Read more [here](http://community.afterglowplayer.com/discussion/5/support-for-ie8). *Partially fixed with v0.0.34 - lightboxes won't work on IE9/Windows 7*
 - The lightbox closing button may not work on mobile devices.
 Please test this and tell us about it.
 - ~~Youtube videos don't work in lightbox players.~~ *Fixed with v0.0.28*
-- The lightbox seems to not work perfectly on some devices.
+- ~~The lightbox seems to not work perfectly on some devices.~~ *Fixed with v0.0.32*

 ## Setup